rgerkin/mathiasverraes.github.com/_posts/2013-09-05-dddbe-modellathon.markdown

 In attempt to distribute people of different levels evenly across the teams, I asked who was an experienced modeler.
 No reaction.
  (Belgians especially can be shy in this regard.)
-Somebody (I think it was Jef) then asked "who had previously screwed up a model".
-Some people raised their hands, so that proved a much more effective way to find the attendees with modeling experience!
+<del>Somebody (I think it was Jef)</del> Tom then asked "who had previously screwed up a model".
+Some people raised their hands, so that
+proved a much more effective way to find the attendees with modeling experience!

 #### Struggling